-Note that the 222 starts counting the presets at "1", even thought the MIDI standard internally starts at "0".
-This matches almost any MIDI foot controler standard.
+Note that the 444 starts counting the presets at "1", even thought the MIDI standard internally starts at "0".
+The reason we did this is because almost any MIDI foot controler start counting the foot switches at "1" as well.

-If the preset is changed by the front panel controls, the SAVE knob starts flashing.
+If the preset is now changed by the front panel controls, the SAVE knob starts flashing.
 Press SAVE to save the current status to the preset.

-To protect the connected amplifiers, a preset can not be activated if at least one of the cabinets saved with the preset is not connected to the 222.
-The display will show the status "n.c.".
+To protect your amps, a preset can not be activated if at least one of the cabinets saved with the preset is not connected to the 444.
+In that case the display states the message (n.c.)!